Hiidekii/HoN-HappyOrNot-/README.md

 <img src="imgs/lmfear.png"
      width= "128px" />

-    This model had a very low accuracy after testing with several datasets, therefore it was discarded.
+> This model had a very low accuracy after testing with several datasets, therefore it was discarded.

 ##### Images models
-    I did model training with various datasets (see the bottom of the page) performing different treatments of the images as well as combinations of models.
+> I did model training with various datasets (see the bottom of the page) performing different treatments of the images as well as combinations of models.

-    Finally I used to load in the UI a model with 7 recognizable emotions and an accuraxy of about 60%.
+Finally I used to load in the UI a model with 7 recognizable emotions and an **accuraxy of about 60%**.

 [![WebCam Capture](https://img.youtube.com/vi/DKEnSHfwXgk/0.jpg)](https://youtu.be/DKEnSHfwXgk)

 ### main
-    Here we can find the files of the interface created with qtdesigner.
+> Here we can find the files of the interface created with qtdesigner.

-    We can analyze images from videos from three different sources:
+> We can analyze images from videos from three different sources:

     - Webcam
     - Youtube
     - Screenshot